A-V-M/past_projects/spike-train-metrics/readme.md

 Spike sorting was applied and the extracted spike train data was thereby used for analysis.
 The purpose of the software in question was to provide for a real-time visualisation of the variability and hence the dissimilarity between pairs of recorded units.
-Metrics were computed via the van Rossum metric with software written by Dr. Thomas Wennekers.
+Metrics were computed via the van Rossum metric.